-We construct a measure of a proposal's budgetary impact by aggregating the cash flow estimates for each CBO cost release.
-We use this measure as a conditioning variable in our empirical tests.
-The fiscal news in cost releases over our sample is concentrated on large proposals with a negative budgetary impact that exceeds the median.
+The fiscal news in cost releases over our sample is concentrated on large proposals with a negative budgetary impact that exceeds the median size of past proposals.
 On days with large negative proposals, the cost release causes bond market investors to decrease Treasury valuations by -1.84 basis points (bps) or -0.88 bps of GDP.
 We assume that the news content of the cost release dominates the high-frequency change in the Treasury valuation on these days.
+We later use our present value framework to identify the news content of the cost releases.

 The cumulative change in the valuation of the Treasury portfolio on large negative proposal days exhibits a smooth downward trend that sums to approximately -21% over our sample covering 1997 to 2022.
 The smooth trend implies that the effects on large negative days are attributed to a consistent flow of news and not a few large observations.
 In contrast, we do not find significant effects on large positive proposal days.
-In this sample, large negative proposals reveal budgetary news about the path of future surpluses that are relevant to bond investors.
+We show in our model that the large negative cost releases enable investors to learn about the drift toward larger deficits, while the large positive proposals are less informative about the path of fiscal policy in our sample.

-We next explore whether the cost releases convey budgetary news beyond government cash flows by examining the responses of nominal government discount rates and expected inflation.
+We next explore how the Treasury portfolio value adjusts to the budgetary news in the cost releases by examining the responses of nominal government discount rates and expected inflation.
 We decompose the nominal government discount rate into the convenience yield, default risk, and nominal term premia components at the aggregate Treasury portfolio level and the nominal short rate.
 We evaluate market expectations of inflation across different horizons.

-On the large negative proposal days, nominal term premia increases by 0.18 bps while convenience yields decrease by 0.09 bps.
+On the large negative proposal days, the nominal term premium increases by 0.18 bps while convenience yields decrease by 0.09 bps.
 The cumulative effect is 2% for nominal term premia and -0.8% for convenience yields on these days.
-The impact on convenience yields is consistent with the downward-sloping demand for the convenience services of Treasurys (Krishnamurthy and Vissing-Jorgensen, 2012).
+Large negative proposals signal unbacked fiscal expansions that require the additional issuance of Treasurys.
+Hence, the impact on convenience yields is consistent with the downward-sloping demand for the convenience services of Treasurys (Krishnamurthy and Vissing-Jorgensen, 2012).
 Short rates and Treasury default risk do not respond.
 The increase in nominal term premia and decrease in convenience yields on large negative proposal days both contribute to higher nominal government discount rates.